ShuklaPrashant21/Campus_Recruitment/README.md

 1) Explanatory Data Analysis to find academic and Employability Factors influencing placement.

+### Prediction Model

-2) Model Development to predict salary using Linear Regression and Random Forest Techniques.
+1) Model Development to predict salary using Linear Regression and Random Forest Regressor Techniques.

-3) Model Development to predict placement status using Gaussian Naive Bayes.
+2) Model Development to predict placement status using Gaussian Naive Bayes Classifier and Logistic Regression.

 It was an Kaggle Dataset for learners.